debanjandhar12/logseq-chatgpt-plugin/README.md

 ## Pending Plugin Architecture
 HELP is appreciated for making these decisions.

-##### Some general architecture decisions:
+**Some general architecture decisions:**
-- Currently, the plugin marks chatgpt pages using type: chatgpt.
+- Currently, the plugin represents chatgpt pages using property `type: chatgpt`.
 Should this be changed to something else?
+- Currently, the plugin represents page flow using `chatgpt-flow` property.
+Should this be changed to something else?

-##### Some dev architecture decisions:
+**Some dev architecture decisions:**
 - Should removePropsFromBlockContent.ts be moved from logseq folder?
 If so, where?

 ## TODO (sorted priority wise)